-I can usually sneak in another couple of hours of work later in the afternoon or after dinner while they read, draw, play board games, or listen to audiobooks.
-As a business and finance writer, my days sometimes include phone or zoom interviews and meetings, which I schedule for late afternoons.
+I can usually sneak in another couple hours of work later in the afternoon or after dinner while they read, draw, play board games, or listen to audiobooks.
+As a business and finance writer, my days sometimes include phone or Zoom interviews and meetings, which I schedule for late afternoons.

 Remember, you earn money from your work to benefit your family.
-In fact, your earnings might support your entire family if you are a single parent or if your spouse does not work.
+In fact, your earnings might support your entire family if you are a single parent or your spouse does not work.

 Working from home and homeschooling gives you more flexibility than most working moms.
 Use this flexibility to your advantage.
 Create a routine or schedule that works for you, your children, and your work responsibilities.

-Remember, it takes time to figure out the best ways to homeschool and work from home.

 Remember, figuring out the best ways to homeschool and work from home takes time.